Syntax

 Mesh Topology

 Inlining is used to combine the colored faces of a cube back into a single shape.
-The faces are simply appended and thus do not share vertices.
-This can be fixed using cleanupGeometry. | ![]() |
+By default, the faces are simply appended and do not share vertices, resulting in three times as many vertices as before. | ![]() |

-F-Shaped Building
+F-Shaped Building (recompose)

 Without inlining: The initial shape is split into an F-shape.
 Each piece is separately extruded and a separate detached roof is built on top. | ![]() |

 With inlining: The FShapePieces rule is inlined, which combines all pieces into a single shape.
-With append the geometry is kept as is, which means the pieces are not connected via shared edges.
-To connect them and merge them into a single footprint polygon, the cleanupGeometry operation is used.
+With recompose the geometries of the subdivded shapes are automatically reconnected and the cleanupGeometry operation can be used to merge the pieces into a single footprint polygon.
 This results in a single extruded mass and a single joint roof. | ![]() |

-Unify Spiral Steps
+Spiral Steps (unify)

 The StepsRec(nSteps) rule recursively generates the steps of the spiral stairs.
 When the rule is inlined using unify, the steps are combined into a single shape and their geometries merged into a single watertight mesh using Boolean 3D union operations. | ![]() |